Family of alleged Jewish terror victim: We knew who attackers were

-Aysha’s husband, Ya’kub, who was beside her in the car during the fatal stone-throwing, said on Sunday that he heard from friends about the arrest of the minors suspected of involvement in the attack.
+Aysha’s husband, Ya’kub, who was with her in the car during the fatal stone-throwing, said on Sunday that he heard from friends about the arrest of the minors suspected of involvement in the attack.

 By KHALED ABU TOAMEHPublished: JANUARY 6, 2019 17:21 Updated: JANUARY 9, 2019 11:52Advertisement